chrisclarke01/ultimate-lineup-picker/README.md

 - [ ] Add a counter of remaining API calls to front end
 - [ ] Add error for backend to handle crashes/issues during processing
 - [ ] Add input requirements on frontend to guard against errors in backend
+- [ ] Add input to frontend to signal to backend to use test JSON, or live data
 - [ ] Rewrite backend to where players are a class to simplify code
 - [ ] Improve backend code - add comments and simplify overly complex behavior
 - [ ] Fine-tune estimated fantasy points by including more data points (ie, estimated defensive turnovers, estimated fumbles, etc)